Hiis-io/Votee/README.md

       }
    ```
 ### Extending the core components
-   1. Candidate: If the current implementation of the Candidate doesn't suit your needs you can create your by extending the candidate class
+   1. Candidate: If the current implementation of the Candidate doesn't suit your needs you can create yours by extending the candidate class
       ```scala
          import votee.models.Candidate
          final case class MyCandidate(override val id: String, name: String, ...) extends Candidate(id)